 Ted McKenzie won the Philadelphia Open in a playoff with Henry McQuiston.
 The tournament was played in early August at the Aronimink Golf Club where McKenzie had been an assistant from 1962 to 1966.
-McKenzie (140) put together two rounds of even par 70 and McQuiston (140) led the first day with a 69 and then posted a 71.
-In the playoff McKenzie began with a double bogey on the first hole, but he played solid golf after that to win by six strokes as he posted another 70.
-Amateurs Jay Sigel, a future Section member, and Bucky Erhardt, a former Section member, tied for third with 142s.
+McKenzie (140) put together two rounds of even par 70.
+McQuiston (140) was tied for the lead after Monday's first round with a 69 and then posted a 71 on Tuesday.
+In the playoff, which took place on Thursday, McKenzie began with a double bogey on the first hole, but he played solid golf after that to win by six strokes as he posted another 70 against a 76 for McQuiston.
+Amateurs Jay Sigel, a future Section member, and Bucky Erhardt, a former assistant at Saucon Valley Country Club, tied for third with 142s.
 Jack Kiefer and Don Stough tied for fifth at 143.